geoserver/geoserver/doc/en/user/source/data/cascaded/wfs.rst

    * - :guilabel:`LENIENT`
      - When checked, will try to render features that don't match the appropriate schema.
 Errors will be logged.
    * - :guilabel:`MAXFEATURES`
-     - Maximum amount of features to retrieve for each featuretype.
+     - Maximum number of features to retrieve for each featuretype.
 Default is no limit.
    * - :guilabel:`AXIS_ORDER`
      - Axis order used in result coordinates (It applies only to WFS 1.x.0 servers).
 Default is Compliant.
    * - :guilabel:`AXIS_ORDER_FILTER`
      - Axis order used in filter (It applies only to WFS 1.x.0 servers).
 Default is Compliant.
    * - :guilabel:`OUTPUTFORMAT`
-     - Output format to request (instead of the default remote service one).
+     - Output format to request (instead of the default remote service one) e.g. JSON.
    * - :guilabel:`GML_COMPLIANCE_LEVEL`
      - OCG GML compliance level. i.e. (simple feature) 0, 1 or 2.
 Default is 0.
    * - :guilabel:`GML_COMPATIBLE_TYPENAMES`
-     - Use Gml Compatible TypeNames (replace : by _).
+     - Use GML Compatible TypeNames (replace : by _).
 Default is no false.
    * - :guilabel:`USE_HTTP_CONNECTION_POOLING`
      - Use connection pooling to connect to the remote WFS service.
-Also enables digest authentcation.
+Also enables digest authentication.

 When finished, click :guilabel:`Save`.